Effective Handling Of Secondary Distribution Of Oi...

 Use Ground-Fault Circuit Interrupters (GFCIs) especially in areas exposed to moisture, to protect against electrical hazards by interrupting power quickly in case of a fault.
 Incorporate adequate overload protection by using correctly rated circuit breakers and fuses.
 This guidance is aimed at those responsible for planning and subsequent management, and those who control the installation and use of electrical systems and equipment on construction sites.
 A safe, eficient temporary wiring system.
 Construction power supply is the temporary electrical power supply for construction, demolition, and installation projects.
 This guidance explains what to.

-• Layout diagram of the secondary power distribution box in the factory building
+• Size of wires in the secondary distribution box

-Layout diagram of the secondary power distribution box in the factory building
+Size of wires in the secondary distribution box

 • How to turn off the power to the secondary distribution box in the tunnel